Introduction to splines2

 along with their integrals (except C-splines) and derivatives of given order by closed-form recursive formulas.

-Compared to the package splines, the package
+Compared to splines, the package

 derivatives with consistent handling on NA